Pfleiderer-Adrian/Pfleiderer-Adrian/README.md

 ### 🔭 I'm working on..
 - the M.Sc degree in computer science at the University of Augsburg
-- internal tools as software developer at Syntology GmbH
+- internal tools as software developer at Syntegon GmbH
 - an automated PokerBot to beat human players

 ### 🌱 I'm currently learning..